We added new malware datasets.

 Please note that the following research description is from our preliminary results presented at USENIX WOOT2015.
 IoTPOT now emulates not only telnet but also other vulnerable services including those of specific devices with distributed proxy sensors in several countries.
 We have much more malware samples and have observed diverse behavior of IoT malware, such as click fraud and stealing credentials for pay-per-views.
 For more information, please also check our news articles.
-Also, if you are interested in our dataset and/or running our proxy sensor, please see here

 We analyze the increasing threats against IoT devices.
 We first analyze Telnet-based scans in darknet, revealing that attacks on Telnet have rocketed since 2014.
 Moreover, by grabbing Telnet banners and web contents of the attackers, we confirm that the majority of attacks indeed stem from IoT devices.